sawatzkylindsey/workbench/TermnetSearchTool.md

 The top middle has an element `scope/context`, which will be described more later.
 At the onset, this element will not be visible at all.

-Finally, hovering over a term in the **Termnet** will show a clickable + and - button.
+Finally, hovering over a term in the **Termnet** will show a click-able + and - button.
 Clicking on either of these will update the **Search** with that term.
 This is shown in the bottom left diagram of *Supplementary Explanations*.